angela-tarantula/holodeque/README.md

 ### Future Work

-Warning: written hastily: I need to write a C++ implementation of this to truly benchmark the performance.
+I need to write a C++ implementation of this to truly benchmark the performance.
 I would also like to write a Rust implementation to see if it's faster.
 In C++ I want to switch from using abstract base class to an interface.
 There are probably other data structures which can be remodeled as matrix transformations.
 I also want to explore all the different ways to parallelize my code.
 I also want to try making it thread-safe.

 ### Notes to Self